-Mission Point Nursing & Physical Rehabilitation Center of Flint is one of four available nursing homes in Flint, Michigan.
-Featuring an overall rating of F, we consider this to be a lower end facility.
-Flint received a city grade of C, so there are some other options in the city worth considering.
+Mission Point Nursing & Physical Rehabilitation Center of Flint is one of just a few nursing homes in Flint, Michigan.
+With an overall rating of F, we consider this to be a lower end facility.
+Flint received a city grade of C, so there are other options in the city worth looking at.
 More information on this facility's category grades is available below.
-Its best category was nursing, which is discussed in the next paragraph.
+Its best category was nursing, which is discussed in the next section.

 Mission Point Nursing & Physical Rehabilitation Center of Flint